 Natural homemade mouthwash

-If you like to know exactly what you’re putting in your mouth, you may prefer to make your own natural mouthwash at home.
-Here are two simple homemade mouthwash recipes you can try.
+If you like to know exactly what you're putting in your mouth, you may prefer to make your own natural mouthwash at home.
+We have a separate article dedicated to this topic, but in the meantime, here are two simple homemade mouthwash recipes you can try.
 You might also be interested in our natural toothpaste recipes.